officealexa2020/project/README.md

 - In case of voice the input is converted to text using google api Speech_Recognition.

 - The text is fetched to intent classification to understand the user request.
-- Here it is classified into stack Overflow query, MOM, task related to JIRA, Confluence, bitbucket, custom web resources, CRM, or SAP.
+- Here it is classified into stackOverflow query, MOM, task related to JIRA, Confluence.
 Further classified into kind of task like fetching data, or issue creation, etc.
 - Once the intent is recognized the particular function is executed to perform the task.
 - If needed the result is converted to speech using espeak function.
 - Lastly the output is fetched in summarized form.